Ncastro878/hilton2/README.md

 The Room components receives all those pieces of states as props in order to determine whether each one is disabled or enabled as well as to figure out its state (# of adults & children).
 In additiont they also receive 2 callback functions for user events such as checking of the input box or selecting from the dropdowns.
-Those callbacks update the state houses in <App/> and the updated state is passed back down to the <Room/> components to render them justly.
+Those callbacks update the state housed in <App/> and the updated state is passed back down to the <Room/> components to render them justly.

 The callbacks function by comparing the selected/updated room to the current number of rooms enabled("state.roomsSelected"), and